Paying For Rehab In Australia

 - complex or dual diagnosis

 Dual diagnosis services in Australia are available for people experiencing both substance and mental health issues.
 Having a dual diagnosis is common, and most people benefit from treatment that addresses both issues.
-You can receive dual-diagnosis services for rehab in Australia through your local community intake centers, primary care services, or self-referral.
+You can receive dual-diagnosis services for rehab in Australia through your local community intake centres, primary care services, or self-referral.

 The most common kind of treatment for both substance and mental health issues is counseling.
 You can see a professional counselor, therapist, or psychologist to talk about your problems, change attitudes or behaviors, and learn to cope with stress.
 Counseling is available one-on-one, with a friend or family member, or in a group setting.
 Counseling can be short-term or ongoing and is offered in person, over the phone, and online.

 Peer support groups and programs are facilitated by individuals who have personal experience dealing with alcohol or drug addiction.
 Peer support programs provide mutual support to those struggling with current or previous substance use disorders, some examples include Alcoholics Anonymous or Narcotics Anonymous.

 Social support services can help with housing, financial, legal, health, dental, and other assistance programs.
 Substance use can affect many aspects of your life and social support can help you keep a healthy balance when going to rehab in Australia.
 Talk to your local community health service or alcohol and drug treatment provider about social services available in your area.